Brent Geiberger

-Early life
+Early life and amateur career

-Geiberger was born in Santa Barbara, California.
+In 1968, Geiberger was born in Santa Barbara, California.
 He attended College of the Desert in Palm Desert, California, winning eight junior college tournaments.
 He also attended Pepperdine University in Malibu, California and was a member of the golf team.

-Career
+His brother, John, is coach of the Pepperdine University golf team that won the 1997 NCAA Division I Golf Championship.

+Professional career

-Geiberger turned pro in 1993, and initially played on the Nike Tour.
+In 1993, Geiberger turned professional.
+He initially played on the Nike Tour.
 Geiberger has won two PGA Tour events.
 His first win came in 1999 at the Canon Greater Hartford Open, and his second was at the 2004 Chrysler Classic of Greensboro.
 He has featured in the top 50 of the Official World Golf Ranking.

 In 1998, Geiberger and his father made history when they became the first father-son combination to compete in the PGA Championship.
-His brother, John, is coach of the Pepperdine University golf team that won the 1997 NCAA Division I Golf Championship.

 Geiberger hit the first shot at the first PGA Tour event played in Mexico, the 2008 OHL Classic at Mayakoba.

 Geiberger has not played a PGA Tour event since withdrawing from the 2009 Wyndham Championship.